I had lunch last week with two friends who opened their own salons last year.

 19. How visible will your salon be?
 Will your salon sign be visible?

-However, there can be restrictions when it comes to what you’re allowed to do that is visible outside your salon.
+However, there can be restrictions on what you’re allowed to do that is visible outside your salon.
 Investigate this upfront to avoid negative surprises.

-20. Are there any rules, policies, or procedures that’ll limit what you can do in the salon?
+20. Are there any rules, policies, or procedures that limit what you can do in the salon?

-You need to make sure you’re actually allowed to run a salon in the facility.
-Your landlord may be excited to get a full-service salon in the building, but he/she is probably not the deciding person if you’re actually allowed to do what you intend to do.
+You need to make sure you’re allowed to run a salon in the facility.
+Your landlord may be excited to have a full-service salon in the building, but he/she is probably not the person who decides whether you’re actually allowed to do what you intend to do.

-If you’re starting a nail salon and are storing fire-sensitive supplies, you may need to get approval for that.
-For a hair salon, you’ll need accessible water which needs approval.
+If you’re starting a nail salon and are storing fire-sensitive supplies, you may need approval.
+Similarly, a hair salon will need accessible water, which also needs approval.

 Be sure to understand all the regulations and policies for the facility upfront to avoid negative surprises when you’ve already signed the lease.
 The local city hall should be able to help you with this and they should all have a website with contact details (like the LA example here).

-21. How convenient is it for you personally to commute and work at the salon location?
+21. How convenient is it for you to commute and work at the salon location?

-Finally, don’t forget that you’ll be commuting every day to the salon yourself.
+Finally, remember that you’ll be commuting to the salon every day.
 Make sure the location fits your private life so that you have easy access to the things that are important to you.

 Conclusion